bwsw/cloudstack-ui/config-guide.md

 ```

 ### Session Timeout
 Allows you to predefine the setting of the session timeout.
-This setting determines a number of minutes a user's session should stay active.
+This setting determines the number of minutes the user's session should stay active.
 After this time passes a user is logged out.
 You can set it to `0` to turn it off, although in this case the session is likely to expire on the server side.